Phuket Covid 19: Phuket marks 12 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for June 7, there are 69 people under medical care or supervision, 25 fewer than the 94 reported yesterday.
+According to the report for June 10, there are 45 people under medical care or supervision, three more than the 42 reported yesterday.

-The report also marked 37 people discharged from medical care for COVID infection yesterday ‒ but did not give a total for the number of patients released from medical care since Jan 1.
+The report also marked nine people discharged from medical care for COVID infection yesterday ‒ but did not give a total for the number of patients released from medical care since Jan 1.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).